-As Ilkka T. Suominen was Vice-President and Chief Financial Officer of Wihuri International Oy until September 30, 2023, he is not considered independent pursuant to section 1.4 of National Instrument (NI) 52-110.
-Wihuri International Oy owns or controls 52.3 percent of the outstanding common shares of Winpak Ltd. and is thus the parent company of Winpak Ltd.
+Minna H. Yrjönmäki, as Vice-President and Chief Financial Officer of Wihuri International Oy, is not considered independent pursuant to section 1.4 of National Instrument (NI) 52-110.
+Wihuri International Oy owns or controls 54.7 percent of the outstanding common shares of Winpak Ltd. and is thus the parent company of Winpak Ltd.

 Section 3.3(2) of NI 52-110 provides an exemption from independence requirements of an audit committee member.
-Mr. Suominen meets the requirements of section 3.3(2) in that: (a) he is independent of Winpak Ltd. in all other aspects but for his position as Vice President and Chief Financial Officer of Wihuri International Oy, (b) Wihuri International Oy, as a private company, does not have its securities trading in the market place, (c) Mr. Suominen does not act as the chair of the Audit Committee and (d) The Board of Directors of Winpak Ltd. has determined that Mr. Suominen is able to exercise the impartial judgment necessary for him to fulfill his responsibilities as an audit committee member and it is in Winpak's best interests for him to serve in this capacity.
+Ms. Yrjönmäki meets the requirements of section 3.3(2) in that: (a) she is independent of Winpak Ltd. in all other aspects but for her position as Vice President and Chief Financial Officer of Wihuri International Oy, (b) Wihuri International Oy, as a private company, does not have its securities trading in the market place, (c) Ms. Yrjönmäki does not act as the chair of the Audit Committee and (d) The Board of Directors of Winpak Ltd. has determined that Ms. Yrjönmäki is able to exercise the impartial judgment necessary for her to fulfill her responsibilities as an audit committee member and it is in Winpak's best interests for her to serve in this capacity.